 Oh, man.
 That was a joke even my dad would be ashamed of.
 But nonetheless, it’s true.
-I think it’s safe to say that we’re all feeling a little bit nostalgic right now.
-So until we can safely gather together and create new memories, I thought we could take a peek back at life in Columbus throughout the years.
+I think it’s safe to say that we all experience feelings of nostalgia from time to time.
+In that spirit, I thought we could take a peek back at life in Columbus throughout the years.

-Today, we’re taking a deep dive into one of the most interesting vintage Columbus videos I’ve ever seen.
-This particular video was put together by Reader’s Digest.
+Today, we’re taking a deep dive into some of the most interesting vintage Columbus videos I’ve ever seen.
+Up first, we’ve got a video put together by Reader’s Digest.
 The popular magazine was visiting Columbus in the late 1950s to conduct market research on the effective use of advertising.

 They chose Columbus due to its reputation as a test city, and the video frequently calls our town “Columbus, Test City, USA”.
 Overall, the video is an interesting glimpse into the lives of white, middle to upper-class Columbus residents during the middle of the 20th century.